Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Omni-Modal Extension

 \subsection{Proof of Concept: Omni-Modal Generalization}

-To test whether the \ours{} mechanism generalizes beyond a single model family and modality, we apply it---without additional training---to \textbf{Qwen2.5-Omni-3B}~\citep{xu2025qwen25omni}, a multimodal model with native support for image, audio, and video input, as well as text and speech output. \paragraph{Setup.} We use \texttt{vidore/colqwen-omni-v0.1}\footnote{\url{https://huggingface.co/vidore/colqwen-omni-v0.1}}, a ColBERT adapter trained on 127K image-text pairs atop the Qwen2.5-Omni-3B backbone using colpali-engine~\citep{faysse2025colpali}.
-The adapter was trained on image data only; audio and video retrieval capabilities are entirely zero-shot, acquired through the frozen Whisper audio encoder and Qwen2-VL vision encoder in the base model.
+To test whether the \ours{} mechanism generalizes beyond a single model family and modality, we apply it, without additional training, to \textbf{Qwen2.5-Omni-3B}~\citep{xu2025qwen25omni}, a multimodal model with native support for image, audio, and video input, as well as text and speech output. \paragraph{Setup.} We use \texttt{vidore/colqwen-omni-v0.1}\footnote{\url{https://huggingface.co/vidore/colqwen-omni-v0.1}}, a ColBERT adapter trained on 127K image-text pairs atop the Qwen2.5-Omni-3B backbone using colpali-engine~\citep{faysse2025colpali}.
+The adapter was trained on image data only; audio retrieval and video embedding are produced zero-shot through the base model's frozen Whisper audio encoder~\citep{radford2023whisper} and Qwen2.5-Omni's native Thinker--Talker vision stack~\citep{xu2025qwen25omni}.
 We apply the \ours{} architecture as-is: LoRA-on with bidirectional attention for retrieval (via \texttt{custom\_text\_proj}, 128-dim embeddings), LoRA-off with causal attention for generation (via the base model's \texttt{lm\_head}).
 No additional training is performed.

 The model additionally supports speech synthesis via the Qwen2.5-Omni talker module and BigVGAN vocoder~\citep{lee2023bigvgan}, giving \ours{} three inference modes from a single 4.4B-parameter model instance: